voxel51/fiftyone/docs/source/teams/installation.rst

 .. note::

-   The Teams Python package is named ``fiftyone`` and has the same module structure as :doc:`fiftyone <../api/fiftyone>`, so any existing scripts you built using open source will continue to run after you upgrade!
+   The Enterprise Python package is named ``fiftyone`` and has the same module structure as :doc:`fiftyone <../api/fiftyone>`, so any existing scripts you built using open source will continue to run after you upgrade!

 Next Steps
 __________

-After installing the Teams Python SDK in your virtual environment, you'll need to configure two things:
+After installing the Enterprise Python SDK in your virtual environment, you'll need to configure two things:

 *   Your team's :ref:`API connection <teams-api-connection>` or